 Frequently Asked Questions

-Hashtags help with discovery; but they won't fix a bad posting time.
-High-volume hashtags move so fast that if you post at the wrong time; your content will be buried in seconds.
-Use them as a supplement; not a fix for a poor schedule.
+Hashtags help categorize your post, but they won't save a bad posting time.
+High-volume hashtags move so fast that if you post during a dead zone, your content gets buried in seconds.
+Think of hashtags as a search filter, not a replacement for a smart schedule.

-Yes; slightly.
+Yes, slightly.
 Reels often have a longer shelf life and can gain views days after posting.
-However; hitting the initial peak window still gives you the best chance of the algorithm pushing your reel to the "Discovery" page faster.
+However, hitting the initial peak window still gives you the best chance of the algorithm pushing your reel to the Explore page faster.
 Some users even use anonymous Instagram story viewers to check competitor trends during these peak hours.

 Final Thoughts

-Monitor your own "Insights" monthly.
-Social habits change (as we saw during the shift to remote work years ago); and your schedule should change with them.
-Keep your content fresh; keep your hooks sharp; and use the clock to your advantage.
-Success is a mix of great timing; better content; and the best attitude toward your followers.
+Monitor your own insights monthly.
+Social habits change, and your schedule should change with them.
+Keep your content fresh, keep your hooks sharp, and use the clock to your advantage.
+Success is a mix of great timing, better content, and the best attitude toward your followers.

 Amisha Pant